cosmos/interchain-security/tests/e2e/README.md

 When something in the tests goes wrong, a nice thing about the tests is that the docker container doesn't get killed.
-You can sh into the docker container via e.g. `docker exec -it "testinstance" sh` and manually look around, Useful pointers are:
+You can sh into the docker container via e.g. `docker exec -it "testinstance" sh` and manually look around.
+Useful pointers are:
 * Look at logs in the node homes: `/$CHAIN_ID/validator$VAL_ID`
 * Query/Run txs on the running apps (find out the relevant addresses and node homes to use e.g. by running `htop "binaryname"`)